Journal of Law and Religion

 Since Specialization

-This network shows the specialization of papers published in Journal of Law and Religion.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Journal of Law and Religion.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Journal of Law and Religion.

 Countries where authors publish in Journal of Law and Religion